bio-ontology-research-group/DeepViral/README.md

 ```
 python3 deepviral.py <option> data/julia_embed_cleaned.txt <tid>
 ```
-option can be seq/human/viral/joint, corresponding to the four DeepViral variants in Table 1. \
+Option can be seq/human/viral/joint, corresponding to the four DeepViral variants in Table 1. \
-tid can be an arbitrary integer, e.g. 0-4.
-The prediction results will be in preds_option_tid.txt.\
+Tid can be an arbitrary integer, e.g. 0-4.
+The prediction results will be in ```preds_option_tid.txt```.\
 After 5 runs, run
 ```
 python3 deepviral.py preds_joint_